 Fertilizer will be important.
-For this first test run the seedlings are planted in an organic seed starting mix.
+For this first test run, the seedlings are planted in an organic seed starting mix.
 This mix does have a little compost but not much, so we will need to give them a supplemental feeding of an organic fertilizer.
-For now we will be using our liquid fish emulsion diluted to 1/2 strength.
+For now, we will be using our liquid fish emulsion diluted to 1/2 strength.
 We will fertilize them once a week.
 I”m a little concerned about the smell of the fish emulsion.
-If that smell doesn’t go way within an hour or so then I think we will head down to our local nursery.
+If that smell doesn’t go away within an hour or so then I think we will head down to our local nursery.
 They sell a granular organic fertilizer that we can try instead.

 As you can see from the pictures, they look pretty cool!!
 If nothing else I will enjoy having some green in the house!
 We used 3 different types of lettuce this time.
-Our favorite red leaf lettuce, Tom Thumb which are the paler green (this is a mini butter crunch) and then our favorite full size butter crunch.
+Our favorite red leaf lettuce, Tom Thumb which is the paler green (this is a mini butter crunch) and then our favorite full-size butter crunch.
 I think ultimately we will stick with leaf lettuces or the mini butter crunch.
 We want the quickest growing types we can find.
 We planted these on Saturday (December 10).
 I’m hoping they are large enough to start harvesting leaves in 2 or 3 weeks (around Christmas).
 I’ve already started the next batch under the lights of the seed starter.
-If this project works out, we have several other south facing windows that we may try this in!
+If this project works out, we have several other south-facing windows that we may try this in!

 So . . . here’s your chance.
 What advice do you have for me?
 Have any of you tried this before?
 What made it successful for you?
 What varieties did you grow?
 How soon were they ready for harvest?
 Leave your comments below!
-Thanks Guys!
+Thanks, Guys!